apache/arrow/dev/release/VERIFY.md

 ### C++, C#, C GLib, Go, Java, JavaScript, Python, Ruby

-Example scripts to install the dependencies to run the verification script for verifying the source on Ubuntu 20.04, Rocky Linux 8 and AlmaLinux 8 are in this folder and named `setup-ubuntu.sh` and `setup-rhel-rebuilds.sh`.
+Example scripts to install the dependencies to run the verification script for verifying the source on CentOS 7, Ubuntu 20.04,  and and RHEL 8 rebuilds, Rocky Linux 8 and AlmaLinux 8 are in this folder and named `setup-centos7.sh`, `setup-ubuntu.sh` and `setup-rhel-rebuilds.sh`.
 These can be adapted to different situations.
 Go and JavaScript are installed by the verification script in the testing environment.
 Verifying the apt and yum binaries